qgrid/qgrid.github.io/source/plugin/pane.md

 }
 ``` -->

-Add angular component inside of q-grid component and override legend template regarding to the task.
+Add angular component inside of q-grid component and override pange template regarding to the task.

 ```typescript
 @Component({